FireXStuff/firex-flame/README.md

 If you are not already familiar with FireX, it's worthwhile [reading the docs](http://www.firexapp.com/) before continuing here.
 Though Flame serves the Flame UI, documentation for the UI itself [can be found here](https://github.com/FireXStuff/firex-flame-ui).
-This documentation focuses only on responsibilities of the Flame server.
+This documentation focuses only on responsibilities of the Flame server, not the flame UI.

 Briefy, FireX is a general-purpose automation platform that affords task definition and execution by writing lightly annotated Python code.